Martin Bayfield's Rugby Legends

 Join former England international and true giant of the game Martin Bayfield as he embarks on his ‘Rugby Legends’ UK tour.

-Joining him at the Festival Theatre this October are other legends of the game; Former Scotland rugby captain and BBC pundit Andy Nicol and Brian Moore, who will be revealing never-heard-before stories and incredible insight into the sport we all treasure.
+Joining him at The Studio this October are other legends of the game; Former Scotland rugby captain and BBC pundit Andy Nicol and Scottish rugby legend Gavin Hastings, who will be revealing never-heard-before stories and incredible insight into the sport we all treasure.

 “This is the game I want to celebrate.
 The game of my youth, the game that became my family, the game that took me around the world and opened the door to so many unexpected wonders.